-Enid Lyons would be very very old if she were alive today.
+ENID is named after Enid Lyons.
 Born in July 1897, Enid was the first woman (EVER!) to be elected to the Australian House of Representatives in 1943 as well as the first woman (EVER!) appointed to the Federal Cabinet in 1949.

 Enid is also the great great Aunt of Nina – one of the co-founders of ENID.
-Pretty cool huh?
+No mean feat.

 In her maiden address to the House of Representatives, as the first woman to ever address the house, Enid spoke of the “great weight of responsibility” that rested on her shoulders; and how she was to “prejudice or enhance the prospects of those women who may wish to follow”.